 - Check Your Soil – Make sure your soil is right for growing.
 Compost can improve sandy soil.
 Mulch and lawn clippings can add to loamy soil which is crumbly soil part sand and clay.
 Organic material or raised garden beds are good for clay soil.

 - Don’t Mistake Compost for Manure – Compost is organic matter that has broken down enough to enrich the soil—veggie scraps, yard waste and clippings.
 Fertilizer is made from manure, animal waste, or l products that has nitrogen.
 See what plant food your plants will use.
+Mixing up compost and manure is one of the most common gardening mistakes.

 - Don’t Plant Invasive Species – Make sure you don’t plant plants that will take over your garden and crowd it.
 Look for plants that are native to your region.